-When the service is not available patients will still be able to access self-help content, but they will not be able to start a consultation questionnaire (unless it is a clinical review).
+When the service is not available patients will still be able to access self-help content, but they will not be able to start a consultation questionnaire (unless you have decided they can access a clinical review).
 If you would like to implement these changes, we recommend that you let your patients know the reason why they may not be able to access eConsult at all hours.

 Set consultation limits (capping)

-Exclude Long Term Condition review templates and responses from patients from the cap and demand management as a whole (version 2 - in pilot)
+You can also choose to exclude Long Term Condition/clinical review templates and responses from patients from the cap and demand management as a whole

 With capping, we are trying to limit the chance of your practice receiving eConsults above your desired limit.
 To do this, we stop patients from starting a consultation when 90% of your cap number is reached.

 For example, if your daily cap is 100 eConsults, after 90 submissions we will allow no more consultations to be started.
 If at that point more than 10 people are mid-way through submission, you may receive more than 100 eConsults in total.
 However, if there are no consultations in progress at that point, you may end up getting only 90 eConsults that day.